 Your health care provider may talk about your pregnancy in weeks, rather than months or trimesters.
-The second trimester is from week 14 through week 28.
+The second trimester begins at week 14 and goes through week 28.

 During your visits, your doctor or midwife will:

 At the end of each visit, your doctor or midwife will tell you what changes to expect before your next visit.
 Tell your doctor if you have any problems or concerns.
-Speak up even if you do not feel they are important or do not relate to your pregnancy.
+It is OK to talk about any problems or concerns, even if you do not feel that they are important or related to your pregnancy.

 Hemoglobin testing measures the amount of red blood cells in your blood.
-Too few red blood cells can mean that you have anemia, which is common in pregnancy and easy to fix.
+Too few red blood cells can mean that you have anemia.
+This is a common problem in pregnancy, although easy to fix.

-Glucose tolerance testing checks for signs of diabetes that may begin during pregnancy.
+Glucose tolerance testing checks for signs of diabetes which can begin during pregnancy.
 In this test, your doctor will give you a sweet liquid.
 An hour later, your blood will be drawn to check your blood sugar levels.
 If your results are not normal, you will have a longer glucose tolerance test.

-You will likely have an ultrasound around 20 weeks into your pregnancy.
+You should have an ultrasound around 20 weeks into your pregnancy.
 An ultrasound is a simple, painless procedure.
 A wand that uses sound waves will be placed on your belly.
 The sound waves will let your doctor or midwife see the baby.

-The quadruple-screen test is blood drawn from the mother and sent to a lab.
+For the quadruple screen test, blood is drawn from the mother and sent to a lab.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.